rehierl/node-tree-outliner/1-3-1-hierarchy-of-sequences/4-2-tree-to-set-of-seqs.md

 Note that the node sequence of any rooted ordered tree represents an ordered set of values.
-H0, and any subset of it, automatically represent distinct setups (see - consistent set of sequences / requirement 1).
+H0, and any subset of it, automatically represent distinct setups (/see/ "requirement 1" in "consistent set of sequences" /).
 However, this can only be guaranteed if (and only if) the initial tree has neither loops nor cycles.